 Hermida hit an RBI infield single in the 10th inning and the Marlins beat the Washington Nationals 3-2 Friday night for their fifth straight victory.

-• Cristian Guzman, who was put on the 15-day disabled list with a left hamstring strain after the game, had three hits and an RBI for the Nationals.
+Gonzalez, filling in at shortstop with Cristian Guzman sidelined by a sore left hamstring that sent him to the 15-day disabled list after the game, had three hits and an RBI for the Nationals.

 Acta was ejected by plate umpire Tim Timmons between the third and fourth innings for arguing balls and strikes.
 It was the second career ejection for Acta. ...
 Washington's Adam Dunn played right field for the first time this season and walked in the first.
 He has reached base in each of the Nationals' first nine games. ...
 The jerseys worn in the first three innings by Dunn and 3B Ryan Zimmerman had the team's name misspelled as "Natinals."
 They later donned tops with the team name spelled correctly. ...
 Florida 3B Emilio Bonifacio, in a 1-for-11 slump that dropped his average to .386, was out of the lineup for the first time this season.
 Bonifacio, who had led off each of the Marlins' first nine games, entered the game as a pinch runner in the seventh. ...
 Washington will replace Guzman by selecting the contract of INF Alex Cintron from Triple-A Syracuse before Saturday's game.